swastikpareek/cog/STARTERKIT/README.md

 * Modular gulp tasks for compiling and linting
 * Living style guide construction via KSS-node

-## Set up your Theme with Nimbus
+## Set up your Theme with Cog

-Nimbus is created with the intent of being used as a traditional base theme.
-By following the steps listed next, you will be cloning the starter sub-theme located in `nimbus/STARTERKIT`.
-This allows for proper delineation of the original Nimbus code from the flexible aspects of your custom theme.
+Cog is created with the intent of being used as a traditional base theme.
+By following the steps listed next, you will be cloning the starter sub-theme located in `cog/STARTERKIT`.
+This allows for proper delineation of the original Cog code from the flexible aspects of your custom theme.

 ```
 contrib/ (theme folder)
-|-- nimbus/
+|-- cog/
 |---- STARTERKIT/
 custom/ (theme folder)
 |-- mytheme/ (cloned from starterkit)